Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 The project has [not been documented](https://www.bestpractices.dev/en/projects) to have achieved the passing level criteria for CII best practices.

 However, we have evaluated the project's current state of compliance in the file titled [CII Best Practices.md](https://github.com/Brandonpinos/SecurityPals-Operator-Framework/blob/main/CII%20Best%20Practices.md).
 The criteria has been taken from this [draft](https://github.com/zeb209/cii-best-practices-badge/blob/master/doc/criteria.md#test) of the CII Best Practices.
 The summary is provided below:
-1) **OSS Project Basics:** The Operator framework meets all of the compliance criterias, such as having a public website, using HTTPS and proper licensing.
+ - **Open Source Software Project Fundamentals**: The Operator Framework complies with all fundamental criteria for open-source software projects, including the provision of a public website with a stable URL, the utilization of HTTPS for secure communication, and adherence to appropriate licensing requirements.
-2) **Change Control:** The version control requirements like tracking changes and the usage of distributed version control systems are met.
+ - **Change Management**: The framework employs a publicly accessible, version-controlled source repository that meticulously records changes.
+It also embraces distributed version control systems, which is consistent with established best practices.
-3) **Reporting:** The project provides a bug/vulnerability reporting process, uses an issue tracker and has a public archive for reports.
+ - **Issue Reporting Mechanisms**: The project has established comprehensive mechanisms for reporting bugs and vulnerabilities.
+This includes the use of an issue tracker and the maintenance of a publicly accessible archive for reports, thereby ensuring transparency and accountability.
-4) **Quality:** It is unclear whether the project meets the need for static and dynamic code analysis for addressing vulnerabilities.
-Clearer documentation needed.
+ - **Code Quality Assurance**: The current documentation does not conclusively indicate whether the project fulfills the criteria for static and dynamic code analysis to address vulnerabilities.
+Enhanced documentation is required to ascertain compliance in this area.

 ### Case Studies